Krakow travel guide

 Overlooking the city is Wawel Hill, topped by the striking Royal Castle and Cathedral, the seat of Polish kings for seven centuries and the symbols of Polish national history.
 Also important is the city's Jewish roots, and the history of one of the great Jewish centres in Europe can clearly be seen in the old ghetto area of Kazimierz, and starkly remembered in the memorial death camps of Auschwitz and Birkenau, west of Krakow.

-Situated on the banks of the Vistula River, Krakow is also a modern city, the third largest in Poland, and an important university centre boasting the oldest university in Europe.
+Situated on the banks of the Vistula River, Krakow is also a modern city, the second largest in Poland, and an important university centre boasting the oldest university in Europe.
 The large student population creates a lively atmosphere and a vibrant nightlife.
 Countless cafes and outdoor restaurants surround the cobbled main square.
 The unique atmosphere of this medieval city has made it one of Poland's most popular tourist destinations.

 Main Market Square (Rynek Glówny)